Loewner theory for quasiconformal extensions: old and new: Classical Loewner theory

-A Loewner chain $f_{t}$ have a time derivative almost everywhere on $[0,\infty)$ for each fixed $z \in \D$, nevertheless it is not assumed in the above definition.
+$f_{t}$ has a time derivative almost everywhere on $[0,\infty)$ for each fixed $z \in \D$.
 In fact, applying the distortion theorem for $\S$ (Theorem \ref{kdistortion}), the next estimate follows. \begin{lem} For each fixed $z \in \D$, a Loewner chain $f_{t}$ satisfies

 for all $0 \le s \le t < \infty$. \end{lem}

 \no Hence $f_{t}$ is absolutely continuous on $t \in [0,\infty)$ for all fixed $z \in \D$.